Mariusrik/PG4300-grp10/README.md

 # PG4300 Ruby on Rails - Syllabus book web application
 This project is the main exam in our course PG4300 Ruby on Rails on Westerdals Oslo ACT.
 We got as a task to create a web application using Ruby on Rails.
-The task was completely open along we followed the demands given by the task.
+The task was completely open but with some requirements.
 We decided to make a book website where students could register themselves, then create books of interest - both study books and novels.
 Students can also comment books, rate them and share information about selling the books (between students).

 ### Heroku link
 [Our Heroku page](https://ruby-book-project.herokuapp.com/ "Our Heroku")